jq-Lin/detection-toolbox/README.md

 # detection-toolbox
-this is a toolbox for object detection,which contain some universal code.
+This is a toolbox for object detection,which contain some universal code. toolbox is only for personal study.